How to attack declining market share with a purposeful brand message?

 It’s crucial to find a cause that is important to you, meaningful to your business, and comes organically from the “inside” and is not applied.
 When people feel passionate about a cause, they are far more likely to respond and participate.

 2. Make sure you and all parties involved are being ethical

-The key to is to not only follow through with best practices but also make sure the brand message touches on all media levels.
+The key is to not only follow through with best practices but also make sure the brand message touches on all media levels.
 Make sure that all aspects of your organization reflect your brand message.
-If your brand is advocating for being clean & green, and meanwhile your company’s primary manufacturer is posing threats to the environment or conducting animal testing, you might be in for some trouble.
+If your brand is advocating for being clean & green, and meanwhile your company’s primary manufacturer is posing threats to the environment or conducting animal testing, you might be in trouble.